Luke Maile Preview, Player Props: Reds vs. Diamondbacks

 Luke Maile At The Plate

-- Maile has had at least one RBI in 18.5% of his games this year (10 of 54), with more than one RBI eight times (14.8%).
-He has also accounted for three or more of his team's runs in two contests.
+- Maile has driven home a run in 10 games this season (17.9%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.